puppetlabs/puppetlabs-stdlib/README.markdown

   *Type*: statement

+#### `validate_integer`

-* `validate_integer`: Validate that the first argument is an integer (or an array of integers).
+Validate that the first argument is an integer (or an array of integers).
 Abort catalog compilation if any of the checks fail.

   The second argument is optional and passes a maximum.
 (All elements of) the first argument has to be less or equal to this max.